elliotvilhelm/GradeSource-AutoFill/README.md

 `pip3 install selenium`

+#### User Notes
-The chrome driver I have included is for mac OSX.
+- The chrome driver I have included is for mac OSX.
 I have not tested this software on windows but it *should* work if you replace the chromedriver executable.
 You can find the drivers [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

-Please note the program will not press the "submit" button, you must press it once the fields have been filled.
+- Please note the program will not press the "submit" button, you must press it once the fields have been filled.

+- The script is case sensitive in finding the PID's to match.
+Make sure the student PID casing in the input CSV file matches Gradesource PID casing.

+- On MacOS or Linux systems, make sure the Chrome driver has executable permission set.